City Guide for: Ettal, Germany

 Airport

 The closest major airport to Linderhof Palace is Munich Airport (MUC), which is approximately 120 kilometers (75 miles) away.
-From Munich Airport, you can rent a car and drive to Linderhof (approximately 1.5-2 hours).
-Alternatively, you can take a train from the airport to Oberammergau and then a bus to Linderhof.
+From Munich Airport, you can rent a car and drive to Linderhof Palace, which takes around 1.5 to 2 hours depending on traffic.
+Alternatively, you can take a train from Munich Airport to Oberammergau or Garmisch-Partenkirchen and then take a bus to Linderhof Palace.
+The train journey takes approximately 2.5 to 3 hours, and the bus ride from Oberammergau or Garmisch-Partenkirchen to Linderhof Palace takes around 20-30 minutes.

 Attractions